rayje/ECvR/README.md

-	    --stop <instanceId>           Stop the stor server in a specific instance --stopAll                     Stop the stor server on all instances -e, --excludes <instanceIds>  A comma delimted list of excluded instances
+	    --stop <instanceId>           Stop the stor server in a specific instance --stopAll                     Stop the stor server on all instances -e, --excludes <instanceIds>  A comma delimted list of excluded instances --status                      Displays the status of Stor on all instances

 #### Commands